Provisions and safety information

-For every day of skiing used, € 50.- (adults) will be deducted from the purchase price and the difference refunded.
+For every day of skiing used, € 50.- (adults) will be deducted from the purchase price and the difference will be refunded.
 From the 15th Day of skiing no reimbursements will be made.

 Any days of skiing not used will be extended to the following season.